Caitlin Clark's dazzling season ends short of title for Iowa

 DALLAS (AP) — Caitlin Clark put her head down as she walked over the Final Four logo at midcourt, the time slipping away in Iowa’s first national championship game.

-And she still has another season remaining at Iowa, and could have two more if wanted, because as a 21-year-old junior she isn’t eligible for this year’s WNBA draft.
+And the AP women’s basketball player the year still has another season remaining at Iowa, and could have two more if she wants, because as a 21-year-old junior she isn’t eligible for this year’s WNBA draft.

+“She’s a phenomenal basketball player.
+She’s showed that time and time again,” Hawkeyes senior post Monika Czinano said.
+“I think in these past three weeks, she’s done so much, but it’s not just these three weeks.
+She’s been doing it since she decided to play basketball.
+It’s a progression to this point.”

 Clark had 30 points in the championship game Sunday, finishing with a tournament record 191.
 That surpassed the 177 points by Sheryl Swoopes for Texas Tech in 1993, and the 184 by Glen Rice for Michigan in the 1989 men’s tournament.